2006 Czech parliamentary election: Campaign

 Several weeks before the elections, police officer Jan Kubice, head of the squad for investigating organised crime, suggested that senior figures from the police and the government were trying to cover up their cooperation with organised crime.
 He was summoned before a parliament commission a few days before the election where he presented a document; the contents of the document were leaked immediately.

-The document suggested that former Prime Minister Stanislav Gross had connections with the criminal underground and hinted that Prime Minister Jiří Paroubek was indirectly involved in a murder, dealt with the mafia and was a pedophile.
+The document suggested that former Prime Minister Stanislav Gross had connections with the criminal underground and hinted that Prime Minister Jiří Paroubek dealt with the mafia.
 It also contained information about minor officials, some of whom had already been imprisoned for bribery.

 Paroubek and the others denied these claims and accused the opposition Civic Democratic Party of trying to manufacture a scandal to help them in the elections.
 After the elections, Paroubek said that the allegations cost his party, the Social Democratic Party, victory and that democracy was in as much danger as in 1948, when the Communists seized power.
 He raised the possibility of challenging the election result, though this did not happen.